-Offered in four unique configurations, Triangle Pump’s line of Durabla Style pump valves are specifically built to withstand severe applications.
+Offered in four unique configurations, Triangle Pump Components’ line of Durabla® pump valves are specifically built to withstand severe applications.
 With long life spans and durable builds, these valves are ideal for pumping ground water, hydraulic fluid, steam, gasoline, and other harsh materials.

-Durabla Style V7 pump valves, in particular, are frequently used in steam pump applications.
-These valves can be made threaded for screw fit, tapered for screw fit, or rough for use as a cast for matching.
+Durabla® V7 pump valves, in particular, are frequently used in steam pump applications.
+These valves can be made threaded for screw fit, tapered for screw fit, or rough OD as cast for machining.
 The V7 model can operate at up to 200 strokes per minute at pressure up to 800 psi.
 The lightweight formed valve disc opens completely on the first stroke, allowing for simple, efficient operation.

 Model V7F, on the other hand, has a taller profile in order to provide optimal lift and a sufficient spill area for fluid; these valves are ideal for handling higher volumes of liquid.
 A wide range of applications, from oil and gas to food processing, make use of these valves.